klenin/orc/README.md

     $ go build && orc.exe

-Clear a database and run the system with a test data:
+Clear the database and run the system with test data:

     $ go build && orc.exe -test-data=true